Dawn of War - Review

 Not sure if this is supposed to look bad or just really aged graphics

 Graphical limitation aside, it's still a sight to behold when dozens of soldiers are smashing into each other and executing dramatically powerful moves on their opponents.
-Seeing the characters fly through the air as an explosion blasts away at their feet, while countless space marines scream, demanding that their foes die for the sake of the immortal emperor is satisfying to say the least.
+Seeing the characters fly through the air as an explosion blasts away at their feet, while countless space marines scream, demanding that their foes die for the sake of the immortal emperor is satisfying, to say the least.
 The music never lets up in its drama and gets even more amped up as the battles themselves become more intense.
 However, it all ends up being forgettable due to the lack of downtime.

 Even though the game is overly dramatic and the graphics may not have aged spectacularly, there is still a ton of attention paid to detail in how each unit looks and behaves.
-Even the buildings are interesting to look at just because of how much respect Relic has for the source material and in how they want to bring the universe alive.
+Even the buildings are interesting to look at just because of how much respect Relic has for the source material and how they want to bring the universe alive.
 It may not look great today, but it's effective and pulling me in nonetheless.

 TL;DR (Conclusion)